omotayo-alade/covid-19-nigeria/README.md

-# EDA-NMIS-Education-Facility
+# Exploratory Data Analyis of COVID-19 cases in Nigeria

-This projects is an exploratory data analysis of Nigeria MDGs Information System (NMIS) education facility data..
+This projects is an exploratory data analysis of Coronavirus cases in Nigeria

 ## Table of Contents
 * [Installation](#Installation)